chaoge525/soafee_demo/documentation/builds.rst

 Image Builds
 ============

-The currently supported image build targets are:
+The main image build targets are:

 * ``ewaol-image-docker``
 * ``ewaol-image-podman``